tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 | **Feature flags** | All or nothing | Per-instance control |
 | **Debugging** | "Which code path set this?" | Clear dependency chain |

-### When Singleton IS Okay
+### When Singleton Actually Makes Sense

-I'm not saying Singleton is *always* wrong.
-Use it for:
+To be fair, Singleton isn't always wrong:

 - **True singletons**: There really can only be one (e.g., a process-wide metrics registry)
 - **Immutable configuration**: Loaded once at startup, never changed
 - **Resource pools**: Connection pools where you explicitly WANT sharing
 - **Logging**: Usually fine as a singleton (but consider structured logging with context)

-The key question: **"Will I ever need to vary this behavior per context?"**

-If yes Factory.
-If truly no Singleton *might* be okay.

-### The Factory-by-Default Philosophy
+The question I ask myself: "Will I ever need different behavior in different contexts?"
+If there's any chance the answer is yes, Factory.
+If it's truly global and immutable, Singleton might be fine.

-My recommendation: **Start with Factory, reach for Singleton only when you have a specific, justified reason.**
+In practice, I default to Factory and only reach for Singleton when I have a specific reason.

 ```go
 // Default approach: Factory + Dependency Injection